vlsi-nanocomputing/risc-v-lim-architecture/README.md

 # Usage
 Enter the directory `RI5CY-sameIF/tb/core` and modify the makefile.
 In particular, change the variable `RISCV_LIB` with your `<tool_chain_install_path>` previously used in the configuration.

-For execution a sample program run:
+For executing a sample program run:

     $make custom-vsim-run